-The Minolta Dynax 800si was the top camera in the Minolta si series released in the late 1990s.
+The Minolta Dynax 800si was the top camera in the Minolta si series released in the late 1990s and as such is a very impressive offering.
 It added additional very useful features to the Dynax 700si, which I described in an earlier post, such as additional user memory slots, and the ability to store picture metadata without add on memory cards.

 Minolta Dynax 800si Images